martinwjones/jmspoc/README.md

 An WSO2 Micro Integrator project written in Apache synsapse code.
 This creates an incoming API endpoint with three resources, each posts a message to a corresponding message queue:

-* /pay posts to -> OrderPaymentMQ
+* /pay posts to -> OrderPaymentMQ -> is processed and the payload printed out.
+It then gets sent to the OrderPaymentErrorMQ
-* /fail posts to ->  OrderPaymentErrorMQ
+* /fail posts to ->  OrderPaymentErrorMQ -> has NO processor.
+Messages should be manually copied to the OrderPaymentRetryMQ
-* /retry posts to -> OrderPaymentRetryMQ
+* /retry posts to -> OrderPaymentRetryMQ -> is processed and the payload printed out - END.

-A message from the OrderPaymentErrorMQ to either of the other message queues in ActiveMQ should be processed.
 This proof-of-concept that an error queue (with no message processor) can act as a triage queue.

-There are there environment variables:
+There are three environment variables:

 | Variable Name | Example |
 | --- | --- |